 I recently answered questions posed by Gypsy Farmhouse Market for their "Meet the Maker" series.
 Here's a fun way to learn about me... 😊

-I had been in the corporate world for over 30 years and was always finding ways to express my creativity on the side by making jewelry, doing landscape photography, casting resin, making stained glass art pieces, working on black & white photography, painting abstracts with acrylic and inks, taking various art & technique classes, etc. Finally, a life change created the opportunity for me to turn my creativity into a business!
-I left the corporate world and decided to focus on my jewelry making because it allows me to use so many creative techniques that I love.
+I had been in the corporate world for over 30 years and was always finding ways to express my creativity on the side by making jewelry, doing landscape photography, casting resin, making stained glass art pieces, working on black & white photography, painting abstracts with acrylic and inks, working with fiber, taking various art & technique classes, etc. Finally, a life change created the opportunity for me to turn my creativity into a business!
+I left the corporate world and decided to focus first on my jewelry making because it allows me to use so many creative techniques that I love.
 Since I know so many different techniques, I also started making creative accessories and a small number of home décor items along with my jewelry.

 The best thing is that I am in control of what I do.
 Creating and running a business is a lot of work besides the creating part, but I can choose what I want to do and when.
 I was in the corporate world for 30+ years and I made the decision to leave that and start my own business so I could let my creativity flow and work for myself, not a corporation.

 The worst thing about running your own business…hmm…I’d have to say that as great as it is to be able to do everything yourself, that’s also the problem(!).
 It’s just me, so I am constantly juggling through the things that need to be done because I can’t just create all the time, I have to run a business.
-Once I create a piece, there is a large amount of time I need to spend photographing it, writing up product information, posting the piece on my website then throughout social media, packaging it, keeping it shiny & clean, taking it to craft fairs… and more! :) People don’t realize all the other work that goes into a piece besides its creation.
+Once I create a piece, there is a large amount of time I need to spend photographing it, writing up product information, posting the piece on my website then throughout social media, packaging it, keeping it shiny & clean, planning how to display it, taking it to craft fairs… and more! :) People don’t realize all the other work that goes into a piece besides its creation.
 That might be the “worst thing" - but it’s still the most satisfying experience I’ve ever had to be able to create and sell my creations!